HMS Experiment (1793): Capture

 On 3 October 1796 Experiment was off Cabo de Gata when she sighted a convoy that Hayes believed was under Sir Hyde Parker, whom he knew was in the area.
 Experiment had been sent to the area to watch for any signs of a French fleet, and Hayes decided to close with the convoy to see if there was any new information.
 As he did so, a vessel detached itself from the convoy and sailed toward him, but without showing any colours.
 Hayes was not concerned as he was convinced she was British.
 He went below to dress in readiness to go aboard the frigate.
 When he came on deck half an hour later he was horrified to discover that the frigate was not only very close but she was now sailing parallel to Experiment.
 The frigate then hoisted Spanish colours.

 The rest of the fleet was now approaching and it was too late for Experiment to escape.
 The frigate fired a shot and Hayes struck.

 The 40-gun frigate was Santa Sabina.
 The fleet was under the command of Don Juan de Lángara and had sailed from Cadiz on 26 September.
 War between Spain and England did not formally begin until 5 October, but since 15 September the British had begun to seize any Spanish vessels coming into British ports.
+The Spanish took Experiment into service as Experimento.